 Flights in Spain

 That said, in some cases it makes sense to leverage Spain’s network of discount airlines.
-When traveling to mountainous Bilbao or from Barcelona to come other coastal destinations, flying might be your best option.
+When traveling to mountainous Bilbao or from Barcelona to some other coastal destinations, flying might be your best option.
 You can check prices and schedules for flights and compare them with prices and schedules for trains to see what makes sense for your itinerary.

 Just be mindful of skimpy baggage limits on discount European airlines when you’re figuring out the cost differences!
 Read about my favorite strategy for minimizing my own luggage.